uzh-eth-mp/app/README.md

 | `ERIGON_PORT` | Port of the erigon node | 8547 |
 | `ERIGON_HOST` | Host of the erigon node | "host.docker.internal" |

-#### cfg.json
+#### 2. cfg.json
 FIXME: finish this section after adding "producer_type" for `config.py`

 #### Additional configuration
-On top of these configuration files, the application stack can be ran simultaneously for multiple blockchains (or individually).
+On top of these two configuration files, the application stack can be ran simultaneously for multiple blockchains (or individually).
 This functionality is achieved via [`profiles`](https://docs.docker.com/compose/profiles/) in `docker compose`.

-For example, running the app for specific blockchain can be achieved via
+For example, running the app for specific blockchain on the production environment can be achieved via:
 ```
 # ETH
 $ bash scripts/run-prod-eth.sh